vilicvane/biu-link/README.md

     // a regex (string form) that tests whether the url is valid "urlRegex": "^\\w+:\\S+$",

-    // a regex (string form) that tests whether the shorten path is valid "pathRegex": ".",
+    // a regex (string form) that tests whether the shortened path is valid "pathRegex": ".",

     // the entrance of this biu